arya46/Algorithms-Bunker/Attention (Luong)/README.md

 # Attention

 ## Overview
-This project contains the implementation of Luong's Attention from scratch in Python, along with a supportive IPYNB Notebook.
+This project contains the implementation of [Luong et al](https://arxiv.org/pdf/1508.04025.pdf) Attention from scratch in Python, along with a supportive IPYNB Notebook.
 The notebook contains plots and explanations to make the concept easy to understand.

 ## What is Attention?